smakela13/tabletop-auction-house-react-edition/README.md

 ```md
 npm install
 ```
-Host the application on MongoDB.
+Host the application with MongoDB Atlas.

 To run the application locally, type the following:
 ```md